philiptran218/Dungeon_Mania/assumptions.md

 - Player always attacks first, then the enemy attacks.
 - If difficulty is set to Peaceful, the player can still attack enemies but enemies cannot attack the player.

+# Assumptions for Goals:
+- Every map must have at least one goal
+- All goals must be valid goals
+- Goals must be structured correctly within the dungeon .json file